Interactionism (nature versus nurture): Interactionist perspective to PTSD

 Ecological pathways include factors such as a history of abuse, physical and sexual.
 Women with a history of physical abuse were found to be 5x more likely to have a history of PTSD, 10x more susceptible to experiencing it then controls.
 Parental abuse is a predictor for future anti-social behaviour and decreased social skills, and maladaptive social information processing increasing sensitivity to PTSD.
-These environmental factors aside from residual stress generate maladaptive cognitive patterns that provide a ‘breaking point’ to individuals with genetic vulnerability to PTSD to exhibit the disorder.
+These environmental factors aside from residual stress generate maladaptive cognitive patterns that provide a 'breaking point' to individuals with genetic vulnerability to PTSD to exhibit the disorder.

 Biological pathways include a diversity of factors including hormonal and neurotransmitter abnormalities, and alterations in neural structure.
 Male adults of PTSD were found to have higher urinary biproduct of norepinephrine and epinephrine (adrenaline), lower cortisol levels, and abnormalities in neurotransmitter levels associated with anger, hostility and depression related to PTSD.
-Increased norepinephrine is involved with the activation of traumatic memories, and increased catecholamines are what lead to increased levels of stress-related hormones such as cortisol, and neurotransmitters associated with PTSD, which in the instance of trauma increases one’s vulnerability to it.
+Increased norepinephrine is involved with the activation of traumatic memories, and increased catecholamines are what led to increased levels of stress-related hormones such as cortisol, and neurotransmitters associated with PTSD, which in the instance of trauma increases one's vulnerability to it.
 Furthermore, structural alterations increase the susceptibility of PTSD, for example, sexually abused adolescent girls and those generally maltreated in comparison to a control group had dysregulation within their hypothalamic pituitary adrenal axis (HPA) alongside decreased hippocampal volume.
 Furthermore, corticotropin releasing hormone (CRH) increases heart rate and enhances fear conditioning and is also the hormone responsible for regulating the HPA axis which corresponds with symptoms of PTSD.

+Interactionist perspective to Schizophrenia

+Background

+Twin studies that investigated the development of schizophrenia found that identical twins have a higher concordance rate for schizophrenia than non-identical twins.
+However, none of them found a 100% concordance rate from identical twins.
+Identical twins have exact genes.
+This suggests the development of schizophrenia is not only due to genetic factors but also environmental factors.
+On the other hand, in an adoption study, participants were adopted at a young age by families without a schizophrenia history.
+Children with genetic risks (such as having a genetic schizophrenia mother) were more sensitive to negative child-raring styles than those with no genetic risk.
+They are more likely to develop schizophrenia in undesirable child-raring style families.
+This suggests the role of genetic factors in the development of schizophrenia.
+Therefore, researchers consider the interaction of genetic and environmental factors to explain schizophrenia.
+This is also the tendency of psychologists to research mental disorders.

+Diathesis stress model

+The diathesis-stress model is an interactionism approach.
+In the context of schizophrenia, diathesis is the vulnerability.
+Vulnerabilities can be either genetic predisposition or early experiences, or both.
+Stressors are any event that can trigger a schizophrenia-vulnerable individual to the onset of the condition.
+This interactionism approach explains why people with similar genes or traumatic experiences, do not necessarily develop schizophrenia together.